 Standing seam, Rib Metal and their sub types

-There are two basic types of metal used in roofing: Standing Seam and Rib Metal.
+There are two basic metal roofing types used in roofing: Standing Seam and Rib Metal.
 Within these types of metal are a few different sub-types that serve specific functions for metal roofing needs.
 In addition to the type or subtype of metal roof you choose, there are different gauges, or thickness to the metal.
 The type of metal you choose and the gauge of the metal will be the primary determining factors in the cost.
 Whether you choose to get a standard color [click here to see colors by manufacturer] or want a custom or specialized patina [such as the stunning tarnished copper patina from Petersen Pac-Clad] will also play a role.

 Generally speaking, ‘Standing Seam’ is your thicker, highest quality metal.
 ‘Mechanical Seamed’ is one type of standing seam metal roof.
 It’s the top choice for residential and commercial metal roofing projects when the pitch of the roof is low.
 This type of standing seam is your absolute water tight solution for a low grade on a roof.
 Where you would normally only have the choice of a rubber or TPO product on a low pitch, we can install a mechanical seam product to your low slope keeping it water tight and with all the aesthetic and value of a metal roof.
 How the mechanical seamed metal panels differ from a traditional standing seam is that the seams are mechanically crimped to allow zero penetration of elements.
 The panels also create structural stability.